-ManufactureCT will be a catalyst and collaborator for an effective and thriving manufacturing economy in the state of Connecticut.
+Our Vision is to be the catalyst for a thriving manufacturing ecosystem in the state of Connecticut.

 Because manufacturing is a vital yet under-represented sector in Connecticut and because manufacturers statewide all face similar challenges, we exist to be a gateway to their success and fulfillment.

-To strengthen our members and raise their collective profile, ManufactureCT will:
+To strengthen our members and raise their collective profile, ManufactureCT will continue to:

 We will do this by incorporating these value-driven practices into our operations as follows: